The important thing is not to stop questioning. Curiosity has its own reasons for existing. – Albert Einstein

 Helps Alter Perspective and Life Experience

 Our questions help alter the perspective of the world around us.
-These questions essentially color how we view ourselves, others, objects, events and circumstances in ways that help us to see things in a new light and from a unique and different angle.
+These questions essentially color how we view ourselves, others, objects, events, and circumstances in ways that help us to see things in a new light and from a unique and different angle.

 If you ask resourceful, optimistic and solution focused questions, they will expand your perspective and awareness of the possibilities that are available to you at any given moment in time.
-On the other hand, if you ask questions that are focused on problems and things that you do not want in your life, then they will likewise present you with more of what you are asking for: problems, headaches, ongoing stress and anguish.
+On the other hand, if you ask questions that are focused on problems and things that you do not want in your life, then they will likewise present you with more of what you are asking for: problems, headaches, ongoing stress, and anguish.

-If you find that your perspective of the world is suddenly being limited or constricted in any way, then immediately angle and phrase your questions by using methods that will help you to expand your perspective about yourself, others and the circumstances of your life.
+- Turn On Your Question Barometer: If you find that your perspective of the world is suddenly being limited or constricted in any way, then immediately angle and phrase your questions by using methods that will help you to expand your perspective about yourself, others and the circumstances of your life.
 This will likewise help you identify a greater array of opportunities that can move your life forward in immeasurable ways.

 Helps Alter Emotional State

 The questions we ask are intrinsically connected to the emotions that we experience on an ongoing basis throughout our day.

 If your questions are unresourceful and focused on problems, then this will put you into a negative frame-of-mind, which will likewise lead to emotions of stress, anxiety, worry, fear, anger, frustration and more.

 On the other hand, if you focus on questions that allow you to expand the possibilities of your current predicament, then you will find that your emotions will tend to expand in positive ways into the realm of curiosity, excitement, enthusiasm, and intrigue.